Knowledge Center

 1. Align your talent pipeline strategy with your long-term needs

 When building a pipeline, it’s easy to focus on your short-term hiring needs.
 But they shouldn’t take over the entire strategy.
-Your candidate pipeline should also factor in the business goals one year (or more) into the future.
-For example, are you planning to expand to a new territory?
-Will a new product launch create demand for new teams, such as customer success?
+Your candidate pipeline should also factor in the business goals a year or more ahead, accounting for the future opportunities it may bring.
+For example, are you planning to expand to a new territory that might require more sales representatives?
+Will a new product launch create demand for larger customer success teams?

 If your long-term business needs include niche skill sets, upskilling programs for both current employees and external talent will also fill your pipeline with more skilled candidates who are ready to take on a new role.